 The Lower Orange River is flanked by numerous drainage lines, which are mostly dry and only contain water during the occasional thunder storm.
 These drainage lines are a part of the arid landscape.
-These are nevertheless drainage lines with water flows strong enough to maintain its morphological integrity.
-These sudden and intense storms occur only occasionally, perhaps once in several years.
+The drainage lines only have water during very large rainfall events.
+Most of the time the drainage lines are dry, for months and even years on end.